loppy1243/cmse401-git/homework/HW4/README.md

 benchmarking build of that code.

 # Chronological Comments on Timing Data
-I cannot really begin to explain these results, but Most comparisons were done using `images/earth.png`, since it is the largest and so most intensive work load.
+Most comparisons were done using `images/earth.png`, since it is the largest and so most intensive work load.
 In the following, I provide commentary on the changes I made along with commands using my [tooling](#Tooling) that produces the relevant data.
 Descriptions of the timing sets can be found in [Timing Data](#Timing-Data).

 ## orig vs. row-major